 We understand that approval for tuition assistance can be a challenging process.
 We are happy to facilitate and clarify the University’s role in applying for tuition assistance.
 The first step is to get your projected degree plan from your advisor.
 Contact your program advisor to get the degree plan on school letterhead (the form must be in a pdf document for uploading).
+In addition, you will need the tuition and fee bill; you can obtain this information in your MyRecords dashboard, if information is readily available.
 You will also need the tuition and fee bill given to you by Meghan Moore in the Financial Aid office.
-She will be the only person to facilitate the appropriate document.
-Once you have your degree plan uploaded, please contact Meghan Moore to have her send you the bill (in pdf) to upload.
-When your tuition assistance is approved, please send Meghan Moore and Joan Hill a copy of the TA Approval.
+When your tuition assistance is approved, please send Meghan Moore and Sara Jones a copy of the TA Approval.

 - Military personnel must have designate a dependent to whom they wish to transfer benefits while on active duty or on drill and reserve status.